IFOA-2025-DevOps-Fundamentals/intro-gcp/sections/03_lab.md

 **Step 1: Creating the Function Code**

-1.  **Step 1: Creating the Function Code**Create a new directory called `hello-function`.
+1. Create a new directory called `hello-function` (or `gcf-flask-app`).
 2. Inside this directory, create a file called `main.py` with the following code:
     ```python
-    from flask import escape

     def hello_http(request):
         """
         HTTP Cloud Function.